paulcpk/frontend-framework-comparison/pokedex-app/README.md

 Since I will spend some more time in the first run with style and asset considerations, this should even out nicely once I get to SvelteKit.

+*UPDATE*: I added Astro.js to the list as well

 ### Next.js

 The latest version of Next.js causes `Parsing error: Cannot find module 'next/babel'` when importing modules out of the box - can be fixed easily, however not very reassuring.